 What is fraud?

-Have you ever been offered a “free” muscle roller when visiting your massage therapist?
+Have you ever been tempted to purchase non-prescription sunglasses and claim them on your plan as prescription eyewear?
 Or maybe you’ve thought about claiming your visit to the dentist under your spouse’s name since you already hit your dental maximum for the year.
 These aren’t innocent mistakes—they’re examples of benefits fraud and abuse, and they have serious impacts.

 Benefits fraud happens when a person or group deliberately deceives the claims process for financial or personal gain.
 This can mean submitting a false claim, forging receipts, sharing benefits with others or misrepresenting services.

-Committing benefits fraud costs more than just high premiums—it may cost a criminal record.
+Committing benefits fraud costs more than just high premiums—it may result in a criminal record.

 Impacts